Post job

 Harford Community College 4.1company rating

-Bel Air, MD Job
+Bel Air, MD job

-Information **Job Title** Fitness Center Assistant - Hired As-needed **Posting Category** Part-Time Staff **Starting salary range or starting hourly rate range** $15.60 - $20.28 per hour **Classification Title** Harford Community College (HCC) has been a vital part of Harford County since 1957.
+Job Title Adult Development and Literacy Education Advisor - Hired As-needed Posting Category Part-Time Staff Starting salary range or starting hourly rate range $22.00 per hour Classification Title About Harford Community College Harford Community College (HCC) has been a vital part of Harford County since 1957.
 As a mid-sized, comprehensive institution, we're committed to delivering high-quality education and cultural enrichment to our community.
 Our mission is to provide relevant, accessible education and training that connects individuals to opportunities in an ever-evolving world.
 As an Achieving the Dream institution, HCC is part of a national network dedicated to enhancing student success in community colleges.
-To learn more about our vision and values, visit our website (************************************************************ . **Affirmative Action and Equal Employment Opportunity Statement** Harford Community College is committed to the principles of Affirmative Action and Equal Employment Opportunity.
+To learn more about our vision and values, visit our website.
+Affirmative Action and Equal Employment Opportunity Statement Harford Community College is committed to the principles of Affirmative Action and Equal Employment Opportunity.
 It is the policy of Harford Community College not to discriminate against applicants on the basis of sex, gender identity, sexual orientation, race, color, religious creed, national origin, physical or mental disability, protected veteran status, or any other characteristic protected by law with regard to any employment practices.
-HCC is an EEO and ADA/ADAA employer that values, embraces, and supports diversity in the College community. **Benefits** **Job Description** The Fitness Center Assistant provides front-desk coverage and customer service in the College's Fitness Center during Open Recreation hours.
-Duties include, but are not limited to, monitoring Fitness Center access; enforcing policies and rules of etiquette; assisting with equipment sanitation; providing clerical support; alerting Fitness Center staff of any equipment safety or maintenance issues; and performing other duties as assigned by the supervisor.
-Employees of Harford Community College, including instructors for online and virtual courses, must be residents of Maryland or the contiguous states of Delaware, Pennsylvania, Virginia, West Virginia or the District of Columbia.
-Work is generally performed on the College campus unless otherwise specified. **_Applicants must be currently authorized to work in the United States, as the College does not offer Visa sponsorship for this position._** _Your application to this position will remain active to December 31 of the current year.
-If you are not selected by that time, you must re-apply in order to be considered.
-If you apply_ **_on or after November 1 of the current year_** _, your application will remain active to December 31 of the following calendar year._ **Required Education** A high school diploma or GED is required, along with CPR/AED certification **Required Experience** A minimum of 1 year of customer service experience **Required Knowledge, Skills, & Abilities** Familiarity with MS Office applications.
-Strong customer service skills **Preferred Qualifications** Preference will be given to applicants with prior customer service experience in lifeguarding, fitness, and/or personal training. **General Weekly Work Schedule** The work schedule varies according to the Open Recreation schedule and may include day, evening and weekend hours, not to exceed 9 hours per week.
+HCC is an EEO and ADA/ADAA employer.
+Benefits Job Description The Adult Development and Literacy Education Advisor assists prospective and active students in the College's Adult Development and Literacy Education programs to assess their instructional needs and choose appropriate classes.
+The Advisor assesses and advises students in face-to-face and online environments; utilizes computerized advising tools; completes essential paperwork, transcribes information and records test scores; assists with marketing and recruitment efforts of the adult literacy program; and performs other duties as assigned.
+Employees of Harford Community College, including instructors for online and virtual courses, must be residents of Maryland or the contiguous states of Delaware, Pennsylvania, Virginia, West Virginia, or the District of Columbia.
+Work is generally performed on the College campus unless otherwise specified.
+Applicants must be currently authorized to work in the United States, as the College does not offer Visa sponsorship for this position.
+Your application to this position will remain active through December 31 of the current year.
+If you are not selected by that time, you must reapply for continued consideration.
+If you apply on or after November 1 of the current year, your application will remain active through December 31 of the following calendar year.
+Required Education Associate degree or certificate.
+Required Experience One year of related experience is required, including experience working with diverse populations, to include disadvantaged adults, non-native speakers of English, and/or at-risk youth.
+Required Knowledge, Skills, & Abilities Excellent communication skills and the ability to work with diverse populations.
+Preferred Qualifications Bachelor's degree and academic advising, counseling, adult education, or teaching experience preferred.
+Bilingual - English/Spanish.
+General Weekly Work Schedule Work schedule varies based on the needs of the department, and will be determined by the supervisor.
 The hours of part-time, as-needed employees are limited to a total of less than 500 hours in each fiscal year (July 1 - June 30).
-Posting Detail Information **Posting Number** 2025-031AO **Open Date** **Close Date** 12/31/2025 **Open Until Filled** **Special Instructions to Applicants** **Supplemental Questions** Required fields are indicated with an asterisk (*).
-1. *Do you hold a current CPR/AED certification?
-2. Yes 3.
-No 4. *Do you live in Maryland or a contiguous state to Maryland?
-(PA, DE, VA, WV, DC) 5.
-Yes 6.
-No **Documents Needed To Apply** **Required Documents** 1.
-Resume 2.
-Cover Letter 3.
-Certificate/Licensure **Optional Documents** 401 Thomas Run Road Bel Air, Maryland 21015 ************ | ************************** Back to top Copyright © Harford Community College
+Posting Detail Information Posting Number 2026-002AO Open Date Close Date 12/31/2026 Open Until Filled No Special Instructions to Applicants

-Learn More About Carroll Community College Jobs
+Learn more about Carroll Community College jobs

 Jobs from similar companies you might want to view.